Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 Summary

-SNMP trap is a popular mechanism used to manage and monitor devices’ activities across a small or a global network.
+SNMP trap is a popular mechanism used to manage and monitor devices’ activities across a small or global network.

-Routing platforms are capable of generating a range of events that can be highly useful to the network administrators.
+Routing platforms are capable of generating a range of events that can be highly useful to network administrators.

 Furthermore, it’s up to the operations team to select and configure the alerts for each event.